LP-CDF/AMi_Image_Analysis/README.md

 Images are accessed via clicking on the corresponding well button or by navigating with keyboard shortcuts.
 Images can be zoomed for thorough inspection.
 A timeline is available if the plate has already been imaged.
+Screen composition can be loaded from included screens or imported from files following the RockMaker XML format.

 Images are scored using the Drop Score section and more details can be written in notes and saved to file.
 The results can be displayed on a grid for quick overall inspection and statistics are calculated.